x3dom/x3dom/tutorials/styling/styling.markdown

       </body>
     </html>

-Rendering this document in a WebGL compatible browser, results in a look similar to this:
+Rendering this document in a WebGL [compatible browser][browser_support], results in a look similar to this:

 ![Initial scene](media/styling1.png "Initial scene")